mark-thompson01/Network-Traffic-Analysis/README.md

 # Network-Traffic-Analysis

 ## Introduction
-In the realm of cybersecurity, understanding how to monitor and analyze network traffic is a fundamental skill.
+In the realm of network security, understanding how to monitor and analyze network traffic is a fundamental skill.
 This lab serves as a practical demonstration of tcpdump and Wireshark, two indispensable tools for network analysis.
 This lab is designed to showcase their capabilities through a controlled creative scenario.
 The following outlines capturing, saving, and analyzing network traffic, with an emphasis on how these tools apply to real-world cybersecurity challenges.

 The setup consists of a small, virtualized network consisting of two virtual machines (VMs): a Kali Linux VM for capturing and analyzing traffic, and a Ubuntu Linux VM.
 This setup allows to simulate diverse traffic scenarios and provides meaningful data for analysis.